 Murphy Bed with TV

-Have you read claims that TV’s are a bad idea in the bedroom?
+Have you read claims that TVs are a bad idea in the bedroom?
 The light from the television is said to send a signal to your brain that it’s not time to sleep yet.
 Here’s a good Murphy bed design to help you keep the TV away when it’s time for bed!

 Computer Desk Murphy Bed

 Who would have thought you can have your desktop computer under your bed?
 Isn’t this a clever design?
+The idea of having your desktop computer under your bed sounds silly, but it is actually a great idea.

 Sofa Murphy Bed from Laura Casey Interiors, LLC